- Learning and Teaching

 Noriyuki Inoue, Ph.D. specializes in educational psychology and educational research methods.
-At the University of San Diego, he teaches psychological foundation of education, cognition and learning, human development, psychology of mathematical thinking, and research method courses to undergraduate and graduate students.
+At the University of San Diego, he teaches psychological foundation of education, cognition and learning, human development, psychology of mathematical thinking and research method courses.

 Dr. Inoue began his career in Japan as a mathematics teacher where he developed a variety of interests in human cognition and learning.
-During these years, his initial interests in mathematics education evolved into an interest in advancing foundational knowledge of how students think, learn and develop intellectually, which he increasingly became convinced were the most fundamental issues in education.
-In 1991, he received a Fulbright Scholarship to study in the U.S., and received an M.Ed. from Harvard University, and continued this graduate studies that resulted in receiving an M.A. and Ph.D. from Columbia University.
+During these years, his initial interests in mathematics education evolved into an interest in advancing foundational knowledge of human cognition and development, which he increasingly became convinced were the most fundamental issue in education.
+In 1991, he received a Fulbright Scholarship to study in the U.S., and received an M.Ed. from Harvard University, and continued his graduate studies that resulted in receiving an M.A. and Ph.D. from Columbia University.
 He has been teaching and conducting a series of research at the University of San Diego as a faculty member since 2003.

 Inoue, N (2014).
 Social and personal development.
 In G. S. Goodman (Ed.), Educational psychology reader: The art and science of how people learn (pp. 447-464).
 New York: Peter Lang Publishing.

 Facer, D. C., Gallaway, F., Inoue, N., & Zigarmi, D. (2014).
 Creation and initial validation of the motivation belief inventory: Measuring leaders’ beliefs about employee motivation using for motivation theories.
 Journal of Business Administration Research, 3, 1-18.

 Lowell, R., Inoue, N. & Getz, C. (2014) Reflective practice and motion sickness: Thoughts on the first North American Action Research Study Day.
 Educational Action Research.